rstudio/rsconnect/tests/testthat/_snaps/bundlePackage.md

       . <- bundlePackages(app_dir, appMode = "rmd-static", assetTypeName = "asset")
     Condition
       Warning:
-      Packages require a known repository for install on remote system. x Packages with unknown repository: shiny.
+      Local packages require a known repository for install on a remote system. x Packages with unknown repository: shiny.
-      i Automatic source detection relies on packages being installed from a standard repository like CRAN or BioConductor, or from a version control system like GitHub or GitLab.
+      i Local packages must be be installed from a standard repository like CRAN or BioConductor, or from a version control system like GitHub or GitLab.

 # infers correct packages for each source